- Make sure you know termination terms before hiring a property management company.

 The team at Grace Property Management has been in the business of property management for over 40 years.
 We believe in providing our owners and tenants with the highest level of service possible, and we understand the value of a strong reputation.
 Unfortunately, there are a number of property management companies who don’t operate in quite the same way.

-A common question we receive from landlords and real estate investors using other property management firms is, “How do I get out of my property management contract?”
-Of course, you enter into an agreement with the hopes that it will be mutually beneficial, however, if you become dissatisfied, you should be prepared to exit the relationship.
-Many times, owners are unaware of the termination terms (or lack thereof) until they’re already locked into a contract and are unhappy with the service being provided by their property management partner.
+Landlords and real estate investors commonly approach us to ask, “How do I get out of my property management contract?”
+Of course, you enter into an agreement with the hopes that it will be mutually beneficial; however, if you become dissatisfied, you should be prepared to exit the relationship.
+Many times, owners are unaware of the termination terms (or lack thereof) until they’re already locked into a contract, unhappy with the service being provided by their property management partner.

 You may cancel with the caveat that you must pay management fees for the remainder of the lease term.